jtkovacs/jtkovacs.github.io/REFS/databases.md

 ![](../ILLOS/SQLDataPage.png)

-A table can be a **heap** or, if it has a **clustered index,** a clustered table.
-A heap is simply unsorted data pages; the order of its contents (i.e., how rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).
+A table is either a **heap** or, if it has a **clustered index,** a clustered table.
+A heap is simply unsorted data pages; the order of its contents (i.e., how its rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).
 A clustered index, on the other hand, introduces sorting that is implemented at the level of pages through the row offset array AKA slot array; see Sheffield (2012).
 For this reason, there can be only one clustered index per table.

-- Table: heap or clustered index
-- Heap with non-clustered indexes
-- Clustered index with non-clustered indexes

-##### Clustered indexes

-Indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations)` --- so they are more common in [reporting databases versus transactional databases,](information-systems.html#what-are-mis?) or they may be erased then restored when loading a very large dataset into the database.

-The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
-Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

-Per Sheldon (2014), indexing doesn't improve performance for _all_ queries.
-More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

-##### Non-clustered indexes
+Heaps and clustered tables may have multiple **non-clustered indexes** that, via pointers, provide 'directories' to alternate sort orders: "A [non-clustered] database index is, after all, very much like the index at the end of a book: it occupies its own space, it is highly redundant, and it refers to the actual information stored in a different place"  (Winand, n.d.).

 The leaves of non-clustered indexes are also stored in pages: